-Summer is fast approaching and as the last of the snow disappears, the bike trails around Queenstown are getting warmed up.
+Summer is here, it’s time to dust off your bike and get out exploring all the epic trails in the region.
 Biking has become super popular in Queenstown and it’s fast becoming one of the top places in the world for cycling holidays.
 It’s no surprise really, who wouldn’t want to ride a bike through one of the most beautiful places on the planet?

 Whether you’ve been before or if it’s your first visit to Queenstown for biking, we’ve put a list together of some of our favourite trails.
 From the easy trails, the whole family will love to the downright crazy hills that will get the blood pumping, there is something for everyone.